briatte/awesome-network-analysis/README.md

 ## Software

+> For a hint of why this section of the list might be useful to some, see [Mark Round's Map of Data Formats and Software Tools](http://mdround.blogs.com/usingnetworks/2009/07/sna-tools-and-formats-diagram-updated.html) (2009).
-> Several links in this section come from the [NetWiki Shared Code](http://netwiki.amath.unc.edu/SharedCode/SharedCode) page and from the [Software for Social Network Analysis](http://www.gmw.rug.nl/~huisman/sna/software.html) page by Mark Huisman and Marijtje A.J. van Duijn.
+> Several links in this section come from the [NetWiki Shared Code](http://netwiki.amath.unc.edu/SharedCode/SharedCode) page, from the Cambridge Networks Network [List of Resources for Complex Network Analysis](http://www.cnn.group.cam.ac.uk/Resources), and from the [Software for Social Network Analysis](http://www.gmw.rug.nl/~huisman/sna/software.html) page by Mark Huisman and Marijtje A.J. van Duijn.
 For a recent academic review on the subject, see the [Social Network Algorithms and Software](http://www.sciencedirect.com/science/article/pii/B9780080970868431211) entry of the _International Encyclopedia of Social and Behavioral Sciences_, 2nd edition (2015).
 > See also the [Social Network Analysis Project Survey](https://docs.google.com/spreadsheets/d/1Xo-ehJatzmxMek6gPG0h-d7yRSuiO6_flViTQNMAku0/edit#gid=0) ([blog post](http://pudo.org/blog/2013/12/21/sna-survey.html)), an earlier attempt to chart social network analysis tools that links to many commercial platforms not included in this list, such as [Detective.io](http://www.detective.io/).
 The Wikipedia English entry on [Social Network Analysis Software](https://en.wikipedia.org/wiki/Social_network_analysis_software) also links to many commercial that are often very expensive, outdated, and far from being awesome by any reasonable standard.
 > Software-centric tutorials are listed below their program of choice: other tutorials are listed [in the next section](#tutorials).

 1. [ArcGIS Network Analyst](http://www.esri.com/software/arcgis/extensions/networkanalyst) - Network-based spatial analysis software for solving complex routing problems.
 -   [CFinder](http://www.cfinder.org/) - Cross-platform Java program to identify clusters and communities through the Clique Percolation Method (CPM).
+-   [Circos](http://circos.ca/) - Cross-platform program to produce circular layouts of network data, written in Perl.
 -   [Cytoscape](http://www.cytoscape.org/) - Cross-platform Java program to build, analyze and visualize networks.
 Also a JavaScript library.
   -   [Network Analysis with Cytoscape Tutorial](https://archaeologicalnetworks.wordpress.com/resources/#cytoscape) - Illustrated through an archaeological and geographical case study (2013).
 -   [Discourse Network Analyzer (DNA)](http://www.philipleifeld.com/discourse-network-analyzer/discourse-network-analyzer-dna.html) - Qualitative content analysis tool with network export facilities, written in Java with R integration.
 -   [E-Net](https://sites.google.com/site/enetsoftware1/) - Windows program for ego network analysis.
+-   [easyN](http://www.esyn.org/) - Online tool aimed at representing and sharing gene interaction networks as well as Petri net models.
 -   [Gephi](https://gephi.github.io/) - Cross-platform, free and open source tool for network visualization.
   -   [Clément Levallois’ Gephi Tutorials and Plugins](http://www.clementlevallois.net/gephi.html).
   -   [Geographische Netzwerkvisualisierung Mit Dem Programm ‘Gephi’](http://www.podcampus.de/nodes/RJVZo), in German (2016).